sambetts/OfficeNotifications/README.md

 }
 ```
 # Testing
 Launch and login to the web-application.
-The first thing you need to do it activate notifcations - this will enable email & Teams webhooks for your user.
+The first thing you need to do it activate notifcations with the "Start notifications collection" button - this will enable email & Teams webhooks for your user.
 Assuming the test worked (i.e. the configured URL responded to the Graph validation process and the right permissions are in place) you'll have x2 new active subscriptions.

 Now try sending an email to your user or starting a new chat with them.
 There's a timer that checks for new processed notifications every X seconds - wait until that runs, or just refresh the page.